simaataei/BigDataProject/README.md

 In this research, we classify transfer protein sequences on the TCDB database.
 TCBD is an abbreviation for the Transporter Classification Database, which is a web-accessible database containing sequence, classification, structural, functional and evolutionary information about transport systems from a variety of living organisms.
 Transporter Classification Database is a database containing 10,000 non-redundant transporter proteins.
 The database details a comprehensive classification system for membrane transport proteins, the Transporter Classification or TC system, approved by the International Union of Biochemistry and Molecular Biology.
 The dataset includes transporter protein sequences, their descriptions, TC numbers, and examples of 1409 families.
 This dataset is downloaded from the TCDB website and the protein sequences in this dataset are in FASTA file format.

-2. Methods:
+2. METHODS:

-2.1 Feature Extraction
+2.1 FEATURE EXTRACTION

 In protein sequence classifications multiple features are considered valuable.
 In this project, several features are to be explored including positional and combinational features: Amino Acid Composition (AAC),  pair amino acid composition (PAAC) is the normalized frequency of each pair of amino acids, Pseudo Amino Acid Composition (PseAAC), Amino acid indices (AAindex), and Position-Specific Scoring Matrix (PSSM).
 In addition to positional and combinational features, evolutional features might be useful in classifying transfer protein sequences.
 The alignment of protein sequences reveals practical evolutional information of protein sequences.
 BLAST and PsiBLAST methods are used for protein sequence alignments.
 BLAST or Basic Local Alignment Search Tool algorithm is a local sequence alignment method.
 This algorithm compares nucleotide or protein sequences to sequence databases and calculates the statistical significance of matches.
 The BLAST program takes a query DNA or protein sequence as input, and search DNA or protein sequence databases for similarities.
 Protein similarities could be used in predicting the families and superfamilies of each sequence.
 According to the number of presented features, methods of feature engineering are required to extract the most related feature vector.

-2.2 classifiers:
+2.2 CLASSIFIERS:

 Multiple previous studies indicates Support Vector Machines (SVMs) as one of the most reliable classifier on predicting protein sequences.
 In this research, SVMs with different kernels and configuratoins are to be tested with different feature vectors.
 Also, other types of classifiers are to be considered.
 Random Forrest and ensembled methods are going to be explored in this research.
 K-folds cross-validation is going to implement to assist with more accurate results.